 The next set of the list is all about making homemade items like marshmallows and ice cream.
 Making marshmallows and camping in the backyard is something we are looking forward to 🙂 My boys love to fly kites, so this summer we are going to make kites.

 A big goal we have this summer is to raise money for a ministry.
-Having a heart to help others is an attribute that I’d like to keep nurturing in my boys.
+Having the heart to help others is an attribute that I’d like to keep nurturing in my boys.
 So we’re planning on achieving this by having a lemonade stand.
 Making a meal for someone needy in church or in the community is a great experience for a child to be part of.

 Overall, Summer is mainly about making wonderful memories, spending time with family and loved ones, and exploring nature!